The PRP Voyager

 Creating the hardware instrument

 The embedded hardware instrument was created in collaboration and as way of physicalising and making playable the parameters of the PRP algorithm.
+The base hardware is a Bela Starter Kit with a CTAG Multichannel Cape.

 To begin the parameters that are derived from the pitch, carrier and resonator sections are set with the rotary encoders.